Xingyi2710/Capstone-project--Xingyi/README.md

 # Capstone-project--Xingyi
 Capstone project 2022fall
+Here is an successsful training and testing result of 3D point cloud object detection.
-Please use test.mlx to exam the testing results.
+Please use the test.mlx to exam the testing results.